Frequently Asked Questions

 How do I get a copy of a police report?

 Access to police reports is restricted.
-If you feel you are entitled to a copy of a police report, you will need to complete an application.
-If a juvenile (under the age of 18) is involved, an additional or different application form may also be required.
+If you feel you are entitled to a copy of a police report, you will need to complete a report request release form.
+If a juvenile (under the age of 18) is involved, an additional or different application form may also be required along with the juvenile's birth certificate.
 You or your insurance representative/attorney may also request a copy the report for a fee.
 Please contact Dispatch Unit at 461-5051 for more information.
-A report release request form can be obtained by clicking HERE
+A report release request form can be completed online by clicking HERE, or you can print the form and turn it in to APD (Release form/ Spanish version)

 How much will a copy of my report cost me?